 Can Anxiety Be Seen in Your Face?

-In a general sense, it's possible that someone can tell when you're suffering from fear.
-A lack of responsiveness might give it away, for example, especially if you have panic attacks.
-Take my free 7 minute anxiety test to get a better idea of the types of symptoms we're talking about.
+In a general sense, it is possible that someone can tell when you're suffering from fear.
+A lack of responsiveness might give it away, for example.

 But there are a few things you need to understand about anxiety:

 - Most people have no ability to tell when someone is anxious.

 - Most people don't care that you're anxious and won't think differently of you.